julianghionoiu/dpnt-sourcecode/README.md

 Have a look at `serverless.yml`

-Create an environment configuration in `./config` by creating copy after `config.reference.yml.template`
+Create an environment configuration in `./config` by creating copy after `config.local.template`

 ## Local testing